How to Journal for Self Improvement

 Quite often this simple method will actually get you writing quickly.

-Why not try using different types of pen or pencil to make your journaling more interesting and exciting?
+Why not try using different types of pens or pencils to make your journaling more interesting and exciting?

 If you are journaling about a problem, then you might consider using a diagram such as a mind map or decision tree.